rudnitskih/ucu-adc-coursework/introduction.md

 Analyzing data is a huge task.
 It requires a lot of logic, and if you have the correct data structures in place, then it would add the efficiency to your dataset.
 Definitely, you can use distributed computing to make your life easier, but it's critical to have the right algorithm in place.
 Otherwise, it will take a lot longer than developer think.
 But you can successfully finish your task regarding accuracy by using proper code structure and logic too.

-Every developer should know about arrays, key value pairs, hash table, dictionary, queues, stack as he would use them a lot.
+Every developer should know about arrays, key value pairs, hash table, dictionary, queues, and stack as he would use them a lot.
 Study threads too so you can analyze multiple files at the same time by running in threads.
 So it comes down to 1 thing, if you know the data structures and where to use them, you can also implement them in the right place while analyzing data.
 A data scientist with less knowledge about software engineering is limited than otherwise.

 Nowadays, with the tools and information that are available, is no longer a matter of doing something, but a matter doing it well.
 That kind of knowledge is the differentiating factor between average and best developers.

 ## Structure of this course work
 Our group has a number #1.
-Hense, we have **Variant 1** in **Advanced Sorting** part and **Variant 6** in **Algorithms on Graphs**.
+Hence, we have **Variant 1** in **Advanced Sorting** part and **Variant 6** in **Algorithms on Graphs**.
 The report contains following parts:

 - **Introduction**, you are reading now this part.